 We have identified two methods to prototype the CubeSat before beginning an official manufacturing process: 3D printing and the creation of a FlatSat.
 Thus far, we have developed a CAD assembly to ensure that all parts can be comfortably integrated within the CubeSat bus.
 However, it may also be beneficial to 3D print the various components of the satellite, in polymer, using estimated dimensions to ensure there are no dimensional interferences within the spacecraft.
 This would help save time and money in case some components are found to be too large to fit within the volume available.
 Furthermore, a FlatSat is a functional prototype of the CubeSat that is laid out flat on a table to facilitate testing and debugging (Ziegler, 2007).
-This prototype does not necessarily need to include any structural components, but can simply be used to test and debug software without risking any hardware components.
-The FlatSat can also be used to visualize and test all electrical and wiring components to limit the amount of electrical interface issues that may arise during the actual flight unit integration.
+This prototype does not necessarily need to include any structural components, but can simply be used to test and debug software without risking any hardware components to limit the amount of electrical interface issues that may arise during the actual flight unit integration.